Coalition of Progressive Electors

 The Coalition of Progressive Electors (COPE) is a municipal political party in the Canadian city of Vancouver, British Columbia.
 It has traditionally been associated with tenants, environmentalists, and the labour movement.
 COPE is generally guided by democratic socialist principles following the split of its social democratic wing in 2014 to form OneCity Vancouver, and has a long history of advocating for issues such as improving public transit and investing in affordable housing.
 It last held a majority government on city council from 2002 to 2005.
 COPE describes itself as being committed to renter protections, ending homelessness, taxing the rich to build social housing, safe supply, free transit, Indigenous reconciliation, climate action, and other social and environmental reforms.

-Organization

-According to its constitution, COPE has three purposes: